chefhaider/MScAI-notes/Deep Learning/Visualisation/Visualisation.md

 *confounding factor or cofounder is an external factor from the data that influences the training* if cofounder is knwon actively include the information and try to supress it or try to avoid them in data collection

-Adverarial example: if you know the entire network you can deisgn a noise pattern which can lead to false prediction
+Adversarial example: if you know the entire network you can deisgn a noise pattern which can lead to false prediction

 - visualise the learn kernel or filter weights to see the patterns - if its very noisy theres something wrong